nebula-onec/bazaar-backend/README.md

 # bazaar-backend
-Clone the Repo https://github.com/DipanshuJ/bazaar-backend.git Install dependencies by command npm i
+Clone the Repo https://github.com/DipanshuJ/bazaar-backend.git Install dependencies by command $ npm i
-Run command npm start to run server at 8005
+Run command $npm start to run server at 8005

 Here is the list of api endpoints, I have developed-